 The Director of Financial Services is responsible for providing qualified students with the appropriate documents and counseling to secure financial assistance in the form of loans, scholarships, and grants.
 It is very important to be aware of the completion dates for the Free Application for Federal Student Aid (FAFSA) requirements.
-A Financial Aid Officer orients applicants to the financial aid procedures during in-person, on-campus interviews.
-A Financial Aid Officer also orients matriculated students to the financial aid procedures during orientation in the first week of the first Didactic semester. https://www.lmunet.edu/admissions/financial-aid/.
+Accepted and enrolled students are supported by representatives from Student Financial Services. www.LMUnet.edu